 “Thus said the Lord of Hosts: There shall yet be old men and women in the squares of Jerusalem, each with staff in hand because of their great age.
 And the squares of the city shall be crowded with boys and girls playing in the squares.”

 My friends, if the Klausenberger Rebbe described living through the curses we just read about, then we are meriting to live through the fulfillment of the blessings.
-This week when we mark a mere 50 years since that summer of Divine revelation and God’s miracles, we dare not day-dream through it.
+This week when we mark a little over 50 years since that summer of Divine revelation and God’s miracles, we dare not day-dream through it.
 We dare not sleepwalk through this milestone as if it is an ordinary everyday event.
 We must awaken ourselves with a sense of hallel v’hodaah, profound gratitude and boundless appreciation.
 We must once again tap into the feeling of having experienced yad Hashem, the guiding hand of the Almighty.
-How could you not make it to minyan on Wednesday morning to sing Hallel b’rov am, together with a minyan and a community of those who refuse to day dream or sleep through it?!

 V’ha’aretz ezkor – We are in the generation that after millennia of waiting has witnessed God’s remembering His people and His land.
 The question is, will you remember Him?